Get to the Bottom of Your Allergic Reactions!

 - A skin test must be verified due to a suspected false positive or false negative.
 For instance, patients who may have a food allergy to crustacean seafood (shrimp, crab, lobster, etc.) may get a false positive skin test.
 This is due to sensitization to dust mites, spiders, and cockroaches, which are closely related to crustaceans.

-Unlike skin tests, blood tests only require a single needle prick.
-Patients who are on medication can continue to stay on their medicine without it interfering with allergy testing.
+Unlike skin tests, an allergy blood test only requires a single needle prick.
+Patients who are on medication can continue to stay on their medicine without it interfering with an allergy blood test.
 However, blood results take some time to receive and depending on the test, there may still be false positives.
-Additionally, blood tests typically cost more than skin tests.
+Additionally, allergy blood tests typically cost more than skin tests.

 Skin Prick Allergy Test

 Intradermal allergy testing is typically performed when a prick or puncture test comes back negative but your allergist still believes you may be allergic to a particular substance.
 Intradermal allergy testing involves injecting a small amount of allergen extract directly under the surface of the skin through a needle.
 A negative control without any allergen extract is also injected for comparison purposes.
 The diameters of any resulting red bumps, known as wheals and flares, are measured to determine if there was a positive allergic reaction.
 Intradermal allergy testing can help detect weaker allergic responses but can potentially trigger a severe, systemic allergic reaction.
 For example, intradermal allergy testing is highly sensitive for detecting insect allergies.
 However, intradermal allergy tests are not advised to test for food or latex allergies due to the possibility of severe systemic reaction.

 Allergy Patch Testing